 Orientation

-Subject to confirmation, orientation will be held on the Sunday before the first day of classes.
+Subject to confirmation, orientation will be held on Sunday, June 1, 2025, before the first day of classes on June 2.
 Please meet in front of the law school, Université Jean Moulin Lyon 3, 15 Quai Claude Bernard, Time TBA.
 From there, we will walk to a nearby café.

 The University

-The curriculum is subject to change prior to the beginning of the first session.
+The curriculum is subject to change before the beginning of the first session.
 More information will be provided as the semester goes on.
 Below is a Class Schedule for reference on how the program is normally set up:

 Time | Course | Faculty |